weaveworks/weave-gitops/README.md

   version     Display Weave GitOps version

 Flags:
-  -h, --help               help for wego
+  -h, --help               Help for gitops
-      --namespace string   gitops runtime namespace (default "wego-system") -v, --verbose            Enable verbose output
+      --namespace string   Weave GitOps runtime namespace (default "wego-system") -v, --verbose            Enable verbose output

-Use "wego [command] --help" for more information about a command.
+Use "gitops [command] --help" for more information about a command.
 ```

 For more information please see the [docs](https://docs.gitops.weave.works/docs/cli-reference)